Sacred trees in Sikhism: Dukh Bhanjani Ber

 The Dukh Bhanjani Ber (meaning "the tree which removes sorrows") is a jujube tree (belonging to the Ziziphus jujuba species) located within the Golden Temple complex in Amritsar.
 Specifically, it is located on the eastern side of the parikarma.
 Sikhs believe a leper, who was the husband of Bibi Rajani, was cured after bathing in the small body of water near this tree.
 Sikhs believe the tree was named "Dukh Bhanjani" by Guru Ram Das.
 The small body of water that once existed near the tree was believed to have existed since ancient times.
 This body of water was later expanded, becoming the basis for the sarovar of the current temple complex.
 The tree is commonly used as a prayer site for petitionary prayers, such as ones asking for cures regarding severe, unknown, and untreatable diseases and infertility.
 Many pilgrims believe that taking a dip in the water near the tree will heal ailments.
+It is perhaps the second-oldest ber tree in India, after the Baba Buddha Ber.